liorghub/SONiC/doc/ztp/inband_ztp.md

 If ztp_dhcp.json does not exist, it means ZTP is disabled, so create same files mentioned above but without the request for DHCP ZTP options.

 ### 3.1.3 ZTP service
-Systemd then runs ZTP service that perform the following:
+Systemd runs ZTP service after interfaces-config.
+ZTP performs the following:

 ![ztp-engine](images/ztp-engine.svg)

 - Run discovery, in discovery method we check if we got one of the DHCP options from DHCP server.
 - In the first call to discovery we expect nothing since we didnt kickstart DHCP on the inband interfaces yet.
-- Wait for in-band interfaces to be created (by reading interfaces names from config DB and poll for existance of /sys/class/net/${PORT with timeout of 120 seconds), then check for oper state change (read PORT_TABLE in app DB and compare to local cache) in one on of the interfaces and if there is such, perform restart to interfaces-config service, this will start DHCP discovery on all interfaces.
+- Wait for in-band interfaces to be created (by reading interfaces names from config DB and poll for existance of /sys/class/net/${PORT}, we do it with timeout of 120 seconds.
+- Get oper-state of the in-band interfaces (read PORT_TABLE in app DB) and if one of the interfaces is up, perform restart to interfaces-config service, this will start DHCP discovery on all interfaces.
-- DHCP process starts, DHCP hooks will be called.
+- DHCP process starts.
 - DHCP hook /etc/dhcp/dhclient-enter-hooks.d/inband-ztp-ip sets the offered IP address on the in-band interface.
 - DHCP hook /etc/dhcp/dhclient-exit-hooks.d/ztp reads the received option and write it to a file in predefined location on the filesystem.
 - Run discovery, this time we expect to find one of the options.
 This is the the order of precedence:
 1. ZTP json file exist as part of the SW image.
-2. ZTP json file downloaded using URL specified in DHCP Option-67.
+2. Download ZTP json specified in DHCP Option-67.
-3. ZTP json file downloaded using URL specified in DHCPv6 Option-59.
+3. Download ZTP json specified in DHCPv6 Option-59.
-4. Simple provisioning script downloaded using URL specified in DHCP Option-239.
+4. Download simple provisioning script specified in DHCP Option-239.
-5. Simple provisioning script downloaded using URL specified in DHCPv6 Option-239.
+5. Download simple provisioning script specified in DHCPv6 Option-239.
-6. Minigraph xml and ACL json downloaded using URL specified in DHCP Option 225 and 226 respectively.
+6. Download Minigraph xml and ACL json specified in DHCP Options 225 and 226.

 - Process the configuration sections appear in ZTP json (/host/ztp/ztp_data.json).
 Each section contains plugin to execute.
 There are several types of plugins:
 1. configdb-json - the plugin is used to download config DB json file and apply it.
 A config reload is performed during which various SWSS services may restart.
 2. firmware - this plugin is used for image management on a switch.
 It can be used to install, remove and boot selection of images. sonic_installer utility is used by this plugin to perform the supported functions.
 3. connectivity-check - this plugin is used to ping a remote host and verify if the switch is able to reach the remote host.
-4. snmp - this plugin is used to configure SNMP community string on SONiC switch.
+4. snmp - this plugin is used to configure SNMP community string on.
 5. script - this plugin is used to run a user script.

 In the below example, there are 3 sections to process: